granantuin/airport_ml/README.md

 | **temp**      | Temperature                              |
 | **llmtempd**  | Dew point temperature (used in LLM)      |
 | **pres**      | QNH (Atmospheric pressure at sea level)  |

+To train a model:

+1. Navigate to the notebook directory for the desired airport (e.g., `LEST/notebooks/`).
+2. Open the desired notebook in Jupyter Notebook or Jupyter Lab.
+3. Follow the steps in the notebook to preprocess the data, train the model, and save the trained model to the `algorithms/` directory.

 ### Dependencies